4150 Woodhaven Road

 for information on how to schedule baptisms and weddings; he will be glad to work with you.

-You can enjoy VIRTUAL worship on Facebook Live every Sunday at 10 AM.
+You can enjoy VIRTUAL worship on Facebook Live every Sunday.

 Go to Faith Luther on Facebook!